leouofa/web-speakeasy/README.md

-# The Web Speakeasy 🚪
+# The Web Speakeasy 🥷

-The decentralized chat messaging application.
+The decentralized chat messaging business-in-a-box.
+Clone, host it, make money and contribute back to the community.

 ## Features